Get AI SEO for FREE.

 What is Meta Refresh?

-You can set a meta refresh by adding the below meta tag to the webpage’s head element.
-Here 60 indicates that the webpage will refresh after 60 seconds.
+You can set a meta refresh by adding the below meta tag to the webpage’s <head> element.
+Here, 60 indicates the webpage will refresh after 60 seconds.
 You can change it to any duration of your choice.
+The visitor will remain on the page after the refresh.

 <meta http-equiv="refresh" content="60">

-If you want to redirect the visitor to a new page during the refresh, you can add the below code to the web page’s head element.
+If you want to redirect the visitor to a new page during the refresh, you will add the code below to the page’s<head> element.
+In this case, such a meta refresh is called a meta redirect (or meta refresh redirect).

 <meta http-equiv="refresh" content="60; URL='https://www.yourdomain.com/new-page/'">

-Because of its ability to redirect the visitor to another page, some site owners use the meta refresh to create their redirections.
-This could lead to poor user experience and may cause indexing issues on Google search.
+Because of its ability to redirect visitors to other pages, some site owners use meta refresh to create redirects.
+This could lead to poor user experience and may cause indexing issues on search engines.
+Hence, it is a good practice to create 301 redirects or 302 redirects instead of using the meta refresh redirect for redirects.

 🇺🇸 English